ZacharyGodfrey/personal-site/src/pages/haiku.md

 ---
 type: "page"
 title: "Haiku"
-description: "A handful of ramblings in the 575 format."
+description: "A handful of ramblings in the 5/7/5 syllable format."
 ---

 ## {{meta.title}}